smoll/practical-docker/README.md

 curl: (7) Failed to connect to 192.168.99.100 port 80: Connection refused
 ```

 It doesn't work because by default `-p` will automatically assign a random, free "ephemeral port" within a certain range.
 If you scrutinize the `docker ps` output above, it's actually listening on port `32768`.
+We could change our curl command to `curl http://192.168.99.100:32768` to reflect this, but even better, let's map the container port `80` to `80` in the host (Docker Machine VM).

-Let's take this opportunity to clean up the running container for now.
+Let's also take this opportunity to clean up the running container for now.

 ### Clean up a running container